 **Phi Gamma Delta fraternity purchased its house from Ball State University in July, 2011.

-The University’s Department of Environmental Health and Safety maintains a fire log that provides information, at a minimum, of the nature, date, time, location as well as the date reported of fires in University housing facilities.
+Fire Log: The University’s Department of Environmental Health and Safety maintains a fire log that provides information, at a minimum, of the nature, date, time, location as well as the date reported of fires in University housing facilities.
 The fire log is open to the public for inspection and will be made available upon request during the University’s normal business hours.
-Contact 765-285-5082 for information.
+Contact 765-285-2815 for information.

-All residence halls are equipped with smoke detection systems and fire extinguishers.
-DeHority, Kinghorn, Noyer, Park, and Studebaker West residence halls are equipped with full sprinkler systems (common areas and student rooms).
+Fire Safety Systems: All residence halls are equipped with smoke detection systems and fire extinguishers.
+DeHority, Kinghorn, Noyer, Park, Studebaker East, and Studebaker West residence halls are equipped with full sprinkler systems (common areas and student rooms).

 Scheidler and Anthony apartment complexes are equipped with battery operated smoke detectors in each unit.
 Scheidler Apartments (all townhomes) have two—one located in the lower level, and one in the upper level (added in 2009).
 Anthony one-story units are also equipped with CO2 detectors.
 Residents are highly encouraged to purchase a personal fire extinguisher, and Housing & Residential Life (HRL) staff members living in the apartments are equipped with fire extinguishers.
 Fire boxes are in place in the laundry rooms in each of these complexes.
 Each building in the Anthony and Scheidler complexes is within 200 feet of a fire hydrant.

-The University owns a number of fraternity and sorority (Greek) houses including Alpha Gamma Delta, Phi Gamma Delta (purchased from university in July, 2011), Phi Mu, Sigma Kappa, Theta Chi, and Kappa Delta.
+The University owns four sorority houses including Alpha Gamma Delta, Phi Mu, Sigma Kappa, and Kappa Delta (the last men’s fraternity house owned by the university was purchased by Theta Chi in August, 2012).
 All of these houses are considered on-campus housing for the purposes of compliance with HEOA.
 However, each of Ball State University’s Greek chapter houses, whether owned or not by the University, are inspected quarterly.
 Fire extinguishers are replaced and recharged as needed.

 Theta Chi Fraternity’s house has a sprinkler system that covers the basement and common areas on the first floor; a fire alarm system is monitored by ADT.
 Phi Gamma Delta’s house has a fire alarm system monitored by Consumer Security and Audio Systems.
 The sorority houses of Alpha Gamma Delta, Kappa Delta, Phi Mu, and Sigma Kappa have fire and security alarm systems monitored by University Police.
 All of these Greek houses have smoke detector systems.